UMass Boston

 The Student Success Center curriculum plans for all CSM majors to help you plan your path to graduation.
 Whether you’re starting fresh or as a transfer student, you can see where you should start, the order in which the department wants you to take your major classes, and how to finish at a pace that's right for you.

 Below you will find 'plans to graduation' and sample course syllabi.
 The plans were created by academic departments to help you stay on track and complete graduation requirements.
 These plans should be used in conjunction with your degree audit to show you the necessary order of courses so that pre-requisites are met for higher level classes and encourage you to take classes that complement each other in the same semester.
-The plans also reflect general UMass Boston degree requirements, which you can read more about here
+The plans also reflect general UMass Boston degree requirements, which you can read more about here.

-These plans are a suggested framework for completing degree requirements to graduate in eight semesters.
+These plans listed below are a suggested framework for completing degree requirements to graduate in eight semesters.
 We recognize that every student is an individual who has full autonomy over the pace of their academic progress.
 As such, your Student Success Advisor is pleased to work with you to develop a personalized plan for graduation, whether that be over four years, or longer if you so choose.

 Biochemistry